-As ACPA Editors, we wish to you accurate, relevant, and strongly written information on Atlantic Canadian Poets and their works.
+As ACPA Editors, we wish to give you accurate, relevant, and strongly written information on Atlantic Canadian poets and their works.
 Whether we were poetry enthusiasts or not before working for the ACPA, the archive has stirred a passion in us for the work in our backyard.

-Below you be introduced to the current Managing Editor of the ACPA and learn what they have to offer towards the diversity of the archive and will find evidence of their love for poetry, their desire to reach other students, and how their time with the ACPA helped lead them towards their latest endeavors.
-Take a minute to read their story and appreciate their work for the archive you now find yourself delving into!
+Below you will be introduced to the current Managing Editor of the ACPA and learn what they have to offer towards the diversity of the archive.
+Please take a minute to read their story.
+We hope you appreciate them as much as we do.

 Managing editor Evan Mersereau speaking at Mount Saint Vincent University -- thanks to Sara Nason for capturing this photo.